deepchecks/deepchecks/docs/source/user-guide/tabular/feature_importance.rst

 A feature with higher importance has more influence on the prediction of the model.
 Feature importance can be general (meaning, for all model predictions, on average) or local (meaning, for a specific sample).
-There are many ways to calculate feature importance, some are generic for all models (such as Shapley values) and some are specific for a specific model type (such as the Gini index for decision trees).
+There are many ways to calculate feature importance, some are generic for all models (such as `Shapley values <https://christophm.github.io/interpretable-ml-book/shapley.html>`_) and some are specific for a specific model type (such as the `Gini importance <https://medium.com/the-artificial-impostor/feature-importance-measures-for-tree-models-part-i-47f187c1a2c3#:~:text=Gini%20Importance%20or%20Mean%20Decrease%20in%20Impurity%20(MDI)%20calculates%20each,number%20of%20samples%20it%20splits.>`_ for decision trees).

 Why Does Deepchecks Use Feature Importance?
 ===========================================
 Deepchecks uses your model's feature importance for 2 main reasons:
-* Help you find issues with your model or data, as in the check UnusedFeatures
+* Help you find issues with your model or data, as in the check :doc:`UnusedFeatures </checks_gallery/tabular/methodology/unused_features>`
-* Display the most relevant information the check has found (for instance, if deepchecks found drift in many features, as in the check TrainTestFeatureDrift, it would only display the features with the highest importance)
+* Display the most relevant information the check has found (for instance, if deepchecks found drift in many features, as in the check :doc:`TrainTestFeatureDrift </checks_gallery/tabular/distribution/train_test_feature_drift>`, it would only display the features with the highest importance)

 Note
 -----
 For most checks, deepchecks does not *require* the usage of feature importance, and that you can shorten or :ref:`even skip <_feature_importance__calculation_too_long>` this phase of the calculation.

 How Does Deepchecks Get Feature Importance?
 ===========================================